 Interrupts can be invoked at jumper location E1 which consists of a series of rows of two posts each.
-Each row is labeled an interrupt line corresponding to the PC bus interrupt designators.
+Each row is labeled with an interrupt line corresponding to one of the PC bus interrupt designators.
 To enable an interrupt, insert a jumper across a pair of posts corresponding to the desired interrupt.
 Only one interrupt can be selected; therefore, only one jumper is supplied.
-If no interrupt is desired, remove the jumper at E1.
+If no interrupts are desired, remove all jumpers at E1.
 The default interrupt setting is INT 2.